ZekeRedgrave/PyDoujin-Downloader/README.md

 # Hacker-chan

-- Free Open Source
+- Free Open Source for Reference Purposes
-- Use as URL to Download any Manga, Doujin and etc
+- Use an URL to Download any Manga and Doujin Site
 - This Project is made from Scratch using Python

 # How to use this?
 (Developer Only)